SeleniumHQ/seleniumhq.github.io/website_and_docs/content/blog/2021/how-to-upgrade-to-selenium-4.md

 The major exceptions are `Capabilities` and the `Actions` class.

 ### Capabilities
-If the test capabilities are not structured to be W3C compliant, they will be ignored.
+If the test capabilities are not structured to be W3C compliant, may cause a session to not be started.
 Here is the list of W3C WebDriver standard capabilities:
 * `browserName`
 * `browserVersion` (replaces `version`)
 * `platformName` (replaces `platform`)